DFPS provides Child Protective Services (CPS) Rights to all children in CPS foster care.

 - Expect that my records and personal information will be kept private and will be discussed only when it is about my care.

-- A copy of the CPS Rights of Children and Youth in Foster Care and that they be explained to me in my primary language or in any means that successfully explains it to me.
+- Have a copy of the CPS Rights of Children and Youth in Foster Care and that they be explained to me in my primary language or in any means that successfully explains it to me.

 - Have a credit report run annually beginning at age 14, be informed of the results, and receive assistance in interpreting the report and disputing any inaccuracies.